ietf-wg-scone/scone/draft-ietf-scone-protocol.md

 bit of the Version field.

 When sent by a QUIC endpoint, the Rate Signal is set to 127.
-Receiving a value of 127 indicates that throughput advice is unknown, either because network elements on the path are not providing advice or they do not support SCONE.
-All other values (0 through 126) represent the ceiling of rates advised by the network element(s) on the path.
+Receiving a value of 127 indicates that throughput advice is unknown, either because SCONE network elements on the path are not providing advice or they do not support SCONE.
+All other values (0 through 126) represent the ceiling of rates advised by the SCONE network element(s) on the path.

 The rate limits follow a logarithmic scale defined as: